 Since South Tyrol belonged to Austria for a long time and thus to the Austro-Hungarian KuK monarchy, the influence of German, Austrian, Hungarian and Slavic cuisine is clearly noticeable here.
 The traditional cuisine of the farmers of South Tyrol and Trentino is a very poor, calorie-containing and hearty cuisine, based on the little that the soil and the harsh climate of the Dolomites offer.

 So, Sauerkraut and bacon are just as typical Hungarian goulash and typical Austrian dumplings (“canederli”), in Trentino an integral part of the kitchen.

-Schlutzkrapfen, short Schlutzer is a regional Pasta specialty from Tyrol.
-They are similar to Italian ravioli and are therefore called ravioli tirolesi in Italy.
+Schlutzkrapfen, short Schlutzer is a regional Pasta speciality from Tyrol.
+They are similar to Italian ravioli and are therefore called ravioli Tirolesi in Italy.

 So the apple strudel is a typical dessert of the Alpine region, where it has become a symbol of local culinary tradition.
 For this purpose, puff pastry is filled with fresh, small-cut apples, sugar, pine nuts, sultanas, cinnamon and butter.
 This fits a lukewarm sauce made out of sparkling Trentodoc.